10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 Our websites are built mobile first, using performant CSS.
 Well-structured CSS yields maintainability and better collaboration which ultimately yields better client experiences.

-Below are our suggested best practices for writing CSS at Fueled.
+Below are our suggested best practices for writing CSS at 10up.

 <h2 id="established-system" class="anchor-heading">Follow an Established System First {% include Util/link_anchor anchor="established-system" %}</h2>